writethedocs/www/docs/conf/portland/2023/news/announcing-cfp.rst

 =======================================

 Today we are announcing our new Portland conference venue.
-The needs of our conference have changed over the years, and have decided to move to a lovely new space in Portland.
+The needs of our conference have changed over the years, and we have decided to move to a lovely new space in Portland.
 We're also excited to announce our Portland `Call for Proposals <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/cfp/>`_.

 Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.